Below is a list of in-print works in this collection, presented in series order or publication order as applicable.

 The Ukrainian Economy: Achievements, Problems, Challenges

-The present collection deals with the Ukrainian economy during the late twentieth century--a period of epochal change.
-The papers are divided into five sections: Framework; Resources; Performance; Welfare; and External Relations.
-Because of the wide range of topics and extensive source material, this collection will be useful not only to specialists, but also to students and others interested in Ukraine today.
+This collection examines the Ukrainian economy during the late 20th century—a period of epochal change.
+The papers are divided into five sections: Framework; Resources; Performance; Welfare; and External Relations, and will be of interest both to specialists and to students and others interested in Ukraine today.

 Ukrainian Economic History: Interpretive Essays

-This volume contains the papers presented at the Third Quinquennial Conference on Ukrainian Economics.
-It contains fourteen previously unpublished essays dealing with the one thousand years of Ukrainian economic history prior to the outbreak of the First World War.
-The contributions are divided chronologically into three parts, covering the periods of Kievan Rus’, the sixteenth and seventeenth centuries, and the nineteenth century.
+This volume contains papers presented at the Third Quinquennial Conference on Ukrainian Economics.
+It contains 14 essays dealing with the one thousand years of Ukrainian economic history prior to World War I. The contributions are divided into three parts, covering the periods of Kievan Rus’, the 16th and 17th centuries, and the 19th century.

 Crisis and Reform: The Kyivan Metropolitanate, the Patriarchate of Constantinople, and the Genesis of the Union of Brest